Freakwill/pyrimidine/paper/paper.md

 $$
 A notable example is `fitness`, used to compute the fitness of the entire population.

-As mentioned earlier, `transition` is the primary method in the iterative algorithms, denoted as a transform:
+`transition` is the primary method in the iterative algorithms, denoted as a transform:
 $$
 T(s):S\to S
 $$
-Consequently, the iteration can be represented as $T^n(s)$.
+The iterative algorithms can be represented as $T^n(s)$.
 And if $s$ is a container, then $T(s)=\{T(a)\}$ by default where $T(a)$ is pre-defined.